Nachhaltig-in-Frohnleiten/KreisLa/kontakt.md

 * Email: info@nachhaltig-in-frohnleiten.at
 * Facebook: fb.com/nachhaltiginfrohnleiten
-* Homepage: nachhaltig-in-frohnleiten.at und kreisla.at
+* Homepage: nachhaltig-in-frohnleiten.at bzw. kreisla.at